How Fictionary Works

-Note, if you don’t have a Word .docx file, you can easily convert your manuscript using one of the many online file conversion tools or let us know at firstname.lastname@example.org and we’d be happy to help!
+Note, if you don’t have a Word .docx file, you can convert your manuscript using an online file conversion tool or let us know at email@example.com and we can help!

 For Scrivener users, please see our handy 4 step guide to creating a Word .docx file.